GWGHQ LAWSUIT ALERT: Levi & Korsinsky Reminds GWG Holdings, Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

-CLASS DEFINITION: This lawsuit is on behalf of persons or entities who purchased or otherwise acquired certain GWG Holdings, Inc. securities between December 23, 2017 and April 20, 2022.
+CLASS DEFINITION: This lawsuit is on behalf of persons or entities who purchased or otherwise acquired certain WG Holdings, Inc. securities between December 23, 2017 and April 20, 2022.

 https://zlk.com/pslra-1/gwg-holdings-inc-information-request-form-2?prid=38235&wire=3